noizwaves/gdev-setup/README.md

 ### Known Issues

 Known issues will be displayed when all fixes have been attempted.
+Can be scoped to specific log output using an optional regex.